-8 Of the 15 domestic insurance companies, 14 were joint stock companies.
-The other company was the Slovak Insurers' Bureau (Slovenská kancelária poisťovateľov) which was established by virtue of the Act No. 381/2001 to provide "Frontier Insurance", a liability insurance invoked in case of damages caused by the operation of a foreign motor vehicle on the territory of the Slovakia and other EEA Member States.
+Of the 15 domestic insurance companies, 14 were joint stock companies.
+The other company was the Slovak Insurers' Bureau (Slovenská kancelária poisťovateľov) which was established by virtue of the Act No. 381/2001 to provide "Frontier Insurance", a liability insurance invoked in case of damages caused by the operation of a foreign motor vehicle on the territory of Slovakia and the other EEA Member States.

-9 Groupama poistovňa a.s. (a branch of a foreign insurance undertakings) was a subsidiary of French mutual insurer, Groupama (which entered the Slovakian market in 2008).
+9 Groupama poistovňa a.s. (a branch of a foreign insurance undertaking) was a subsidiary of French mutual insurer, Groupama (which entered the Slovakian market in 2008).